Explore our extraordinary approach

 What is the difference?

-At SF Waldorf School, everyone practices the arts, plays music, and experiences the natural world through field studies and outdoor exploration.
-Visit a classroom and you’ll see students strive for more than just the right answer—students who create beautiful, impeccable work and try their hands at everything.
+At SF Waldorf School, visit a classroom and you’ll see students strive for more than just the right answer—students who create beautiful, impeccable work and try their hands at everything.
 Our extraordinary teachers, experts in their fields, are dedicated not only to knowing each student and creating meaningful relationships in an environment where children can flourish but also to personally growing and improving while modeling thoughtful attention and care.
+Our well-rounded curriculum makes sure every student practices the arts, plays music, and experiences the natural world through field studies and outdoor exploration.

 The heart of the Waldorf method is education as an art.
 It must speak to the child's experience.
 To educate the whole child, his heart and his will must be reached, as well as the mind.